lianagitsit/funmoney/readme.md

 # FunMoney

-A fantasy stock trading website based on the Finance problem set from CS50.
+A fantasy stock portfolio app.
+Inspired by the finance problem set from CS50, but coded from scratch.

+Pair programmed by Eric Mancini (https://github.com/eqmvii) & Liana Mancini (https://github.com/lianagitsit)

 Visit the app live at: